homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

       subHeading: 'Hike Day 1: Karkloof Valley to Mount Gilboa summit – Bushwillow (14km /850m ascent/ 6hrs)'
       description:
         - The hike begins with a 2km climb, following ancient logging paths through the second largest indigenous forest in South Africa.
 This special place is home to duiker, Samango monkeys and the rare Karkloof Blue butterfly.
         - From here we trace our way up the escarpment to the summit of Mt Gilboa (the highest point of the Karkloof range at 1768m).
-We then snake our way through indigenous forest and pristine grasslands to Gray Mare’s Falls for a picnic lunch with tremendous views overlooking the 900 HA Karkloof Nature reserve.
+We then snake our way through indigenous forest and pristine grasslands to Gray Mare’s Falls for a picnic lunch with tremendous views overlooking the 900ha Karkloof Nature reserve.
-        - After lunch we make our way back to Bushwillow Carpark from where we will return by vehicle to our first night’s accommodation.
+        - After lunch we make our way back to Bushwillow, from where we will return by vehicle to our first night’s accommodation.
-        - 'Overnight: <strong>Karkloof Guesthouse/ B&B </strong> (breakfast, packed lunch, dinner)'
+        - 'Overnight: <strong>Karkloof Guesthouse / B&B </strong> (breakfast, packed lunch, dinner)'
     - heading: Day 3
       subHeading: 'Hike Day 2: Karkloof Canopy Tours – Loskop  (+/- 11km / 265m ascent/ 4hrs)'
       description:
-        - Optional early morning visit to the Karkloof bird hides, followed by a hearty breakfast at our Guesthouse.
-After breakfast, we will head off to the Karkloof canopy tours to glide through the forest canopy along a series of ziplines.
+        - Optional early morning visit to the Karkloof bird hides, followed by a hearty breakfast at your guesthouse.
+After breakfast, we will head off to the Karkloof Canopy Tours to glide through the forest along a series of ziplines.
         - Then you’ll trail through scenic farmlands around the base of Loskop mountain, and make your way to the last overnight stop, in time for high-tea.
-        - 'Overnight: <strong>Karkloof Guesthouse/ B&B </strong> (breakfast, packed lunch, dinner)'
+        - 'Overnight: <strong>Karkloof Guesthouse / B&B </strong> (breakfast, packed lunch, dinner)'
     - heading: Day 4
       subHeading: 'Hike Day 3: Umngeni Valley Meanderings (14 / 9 km) '
       description:
-        - The final day’s hike is an indigenous tree trail with spectacular views overlooking the mighty uMngeni gorge below. uMngeni Valley is home to giraffe, Zebra, antelope and 270 species of birds.
+        - The final day’s hike is an indigenous tree trail with spectacular views overlooking the mighty uMngeni gorge below. uMngeni Valley is home to giraffe, zebra, antelope and 270 species of birds.
         - It is with heavy legs but happy hearts, that our journey comes to an end overlooking the cascading waters of the iconic Howick Falls.
         - Depart after lunch
   images: